Virtual concert: In video games and virtual worlds

 Many virtual performances have begun experimenting with virtual and augmented reality.
 TheWave, a dedicated platform for virtual reality concerts, launched in 2017.
 Artists who have performed on the platform include Imogen Heap, The Glitch Mob, and Kill the Noise; the service shut down in 2021, with the company stating that it was focusing on distributing its productions via "popular streaming platforms" instead.
 In August 2020, Canadian singer the Weeknd collaborated with social media platform TikTok to hold an interactive augmented reality live stream titled "The Weeknd Experience" on various dates, with the first occurring on August 7, 2020.
+Tomorrowland replaced its in-person festival with a virtual event known as "Tomorrowland Around the World", which featured filmed DJ performances composited into 3D stage environments rendered using Unreal Engine, and combined with simulated crowd noise and virtual spectators to create the footage for each performer.